ZhuangLab/storm-analysis/doc/source/parameters.rst

 *Analysis parameters.*

 * **baseline** - This is what the camera reads with the shutter closed.
-When analyzing sCMOS data this may already be included in the camera calibration so you may want to use ``0``.
+When analyzing sCMOS data this is likely included in the offset of the camera calibration so you may want to use ``0``.

 * **max_frame** - The frame to stop analysis on, ``-1`` = analyze to the end of the film.